Max Trax

 Max Trax was a Canadian pay television audio service that broadcast continuous streaming music on multiple channel feeds.
 The service was owned by Stingray Digital.

 Originally known as Digital Music Express in 1997, the channel later closed in 2009 as Max Trax once assets related to the service were sold to Stingray Digital, owners of a similar service, then known as Galaxie and eventually as Stingray Music.

 Programming

 At the time of its closing, Max Trax offered 22 commercial-free music based audio channels, each devoted to a particular musical genre or theme, distributed through digital television platforms.
 Each channel consisted of a continuous stream of music or audio, using no live, on-air disc jockeys.
-The majority of channels broadcast English music, however, French and instrumental channels were also available.
+The majority of channels broadcast mainly English-language music, however, French and instrumental channels were also available.